-As we see more and more articles about online security and consumption of online content grows, we are becoming aware of online restrictions and Wi-Fi or data vulnerabilities.
-Traditionally VPN’s or Virtual Private Networks has only been used by businesses to enable their employees to access a company’s internal network securely.
-Nowadays people are using them for personal privacy and watching TV.
+As we see more and more articles about online security and consumption of online content grows, we are all aware of the vulnerabilities in our software, apps and wifi connections.
+Traditional VPN’s or Virtual Private Networks have historically only been used by businesses to enable their employees to access a company’s internal network securely.
+Nowadays people are using them for personal privacy, security and watching TV.

 What can a VPN be used for?